ai-aksoyoglu/ai-aksoyoglu/README.md

 <img src="./assets/hand-wave.gif" width='40' align="left"/><h2>Hey there! \
-  I'm Alexandra, a Data Scientist with 💚 for Chemistry.</h2>
+  I'm Alexandra, a Data Scientist 💚 Chemistry.</h2>

 - 🔭 I’m working - on SPICED Academy projects in Berlin, Germany.
 - 🌱 I’m learning - how to build an Artificial Neural Network recognizing handwritten digits from the MNIST dataset.